Volunteer fire assistance grants

 Level of assistance: Approximately 220 to 250 grants from $1,000 to $5,000 are awarded in Minnesota annually.
 The grants are made on a 50:50 match basis.
 Rural fire departments must use the grant money for fire protection and comply with existing state and county rural fire protection plans.

 Priorities: Priority is given to fire departments that have the greatest need and participate in a Community Wildfire Protection Plan (CWPP), or a county all hazard mitigation plan.
 Additional considerations include the type of project, fire runs, and number of previous years funded.
 Fire departments will not receive funding if MFIRS (MN Fire Incident Reporting System) reports are not filed with the state fire marshal's office each year.

 Acceptable project examples:

 - establishing a fire department or reorganizing an inactive fire department

-- Conversions of federal excess property vehicles to fire control rigs.
+- converting federal excess property vehicles to fire control rigs

-- Communications - warning systems (not sirens on buildings), pagers, radios (must be compatible with the counties' 911 system, must have scanning ability and be multi-channel programmable.
-One channel must have the state fire mutual aid frequency tone on 156.7 hz send and recieve.
+- communications—warning systems (not sirens on buildings), pagers, radios (must be compatible with the counties' 911 system, must have scanning ability and be multi-channel programmable, must have one channel with the state fire mutual aid frequency tone on 156.7 hz send and receive)

 - personal safety equipment (structural and wildland)